input-output-hk/cardano-tutorials/node-setup/build.md

         curl -sSL https://get.haskellstack.org/ | sh

-   If you are using a different flavor of Linux, you will need to use the package manager suitable for your platform instead of ``yum``, and the names of the packages might differ.
+   If you are using a different flavor of Linux, you will need to use the package manager suitable for your platform instead of ``yum``, and the names of the packages you need to install might differ.

 2. To download the source code, we use git: